mhantsch/maxtend/documentation/documentation.md

 ```
 Some keys are remapped in the freshly imported layers to be able to switch back to the CMX keymap (via the _initCMX_ macro).

+The current version of the macros is documented [here](../uhk/macros.md).

 ### Base layer

 ![UHK CMX base layer](../images/UHK-CMX-base.png)